-- either graduates of a Scottish university, or of Oxford or Cambridge, who have completed their first degree course (so as to be qualified to graduate) not earlier than 2017;
+- either graduates of a Scottish university who have completed their first degree course (so as to be qualified to graduate) not earlier than 2023.

-- or students of a Scottish university, or of Oxford or Cambridge, who expect to complete their first degree course (so as to be qualified to graduate) in 2018.
+- or students of a Scottish university who expect to complete their first degree course (so as to be qualified to graduate) in 2024.

-The Scholarship will be tenable from September 2018 to May 2019 at a university in the United States within a radius of 250 miles from New York City, or within the area of Washington DC.
-Where a student cannot find a course for his/her special subject of study within the geographical area indicated above, the Society will consider allowing the Scholarship to be held at another university in the United States.
+- The Scholarship is tenable from August 2024 to May 2025 at a university in the United States within a radius of 250 miles of New York City, or within the area of Washington DC.
+If you can't find a course for your subject of study within this area the Society will consider allowing the scholarship to be held at another university in the United States.

 - It is important to apply early as application deadlines for some universities will be before the scholarship deadline.
 It is highly recommended that you read the advice on the Fulbright Commission website about timelines and other important information on applying for further study in the United States.